DevExpress/devextreme-documentation/concepts/05 UI Components/FileUploader/00 Overview.md

 ---

-If you need to access the selected files at runtime, get the value of the [value](/api-reference/10%20UI%20Widgets/dxFileUploader/1%20Configuration/value.md '/Documentation/ApiReference/UI_Components/dxFileUploader/Configuration/#value') option using the following command.
+If you need to access the selected files at runtime, get the value of the [value](/api-reference/10%20UI%20Widgets/dxFileUploader/1%20Configuration/value.md '/Documentation/ApiReference/UI_Components/dxFileUploader/Configuration/#value') property using the following command.
 It returns an array, whose members are each an instance implementing the <a href="https://developer.mozilla.org/en-US/docs/Web/API/File" target="_blank">File interface</a>.

     <!--JavaScript-->var files = $("#fileUploaderContainer").dxFileUploader("option", "value");